What is Lean Coffee?

 Virtual Lean Coffee?
 Can this work online?

 Absolutely!
-I started to run virtual lean coffee discussions online in 2013 when I wanted to connect with other agile coaches and discuss topics of interest to us.
+I started running virtual lean coffee discussions online in 2013 when I wanted to connect with other agile coaches and discuss topics of interest to us.
 I developed and evolved a virtual lean coffee template for using Google Docs.
 I retired that format in 2017 as tools started to emerge to support lean coffees online.

 If you are looking to run your own virtual lean coffee, consider that your tools should support: